WhiteLicorice/Ren-s-Courses/Content/Blog/cmsc-131-lab0.md

 ; code is put in the text segment.
 Do not modify the code before ; or after this comment.
 ;

         mov     eax, hello_msg    ; store the address of the "Hello, world!" string in the eax register call    print_string      ; print "Hello, world!"

         call print_nl             ; prints out a new line call print_nl             ; prints out a new line

+;
+; return to C driver.
+Do not modify the code
+; after this comment.
+;
         popa
         mov     eax, 0            ; return back to C leave